oomlout/oomlout-BMAR/README.md

 As well as the performance benchmarks, BMAR looks into other aspects of a microcontroller's characteristics.
 These are:

+### Power Draw
-* Power Draw: BMAR tests the power draw of the Arduino boards via the USB port
+BMAR tests the power draw of the Arduino boards via the USB port in three modes:
-  in three modes: Load, Idle, and Sleep.
-To test for Load draw, the Whetstone
-  benchmark is run and the power draw recorded via an ammeter; Idle results are
-  obtained while the microcontroller is in a delay() cycle; and Sleep results
-  when the microcontroller is in its interruptable low-power sleep mode.
-Note,
-  however, that this is not always the absolute lowest power possible: for the
-  purposes of BMAR, only sleep modes accessible through the Arduino IDE in a
-  simple sketch are used.
-For some boards, no sleep modes are available without
-  various workarounds and hacks - these are immediately obvious thanks to the
-  fact that the idle power draw will match the sleep power draw in the results!
+Load, Idle, and Sleep.
+To test for Load draw, the Whetstone benchmark is run and the power draw recorded via an ammeter; Idle results are obtained while the microcontroller is in a delay() cycle; and Sleep results recorded when the microcontroller is in its interruptable low-power sleep mode.
+Note, however, that this is not always the absolute lowest power possible: for the purposes of BMAR, only sleep modes accessible through the Arduino IDE in a simple sketch are used.
+For some boards, no sleep modes are available without various workarounds and hacks - these are immediately obvious thanks to the fact that the idle power draw will match the sleep power draw in the results!

+## Compiled Sketch Size
-* Compiled Sketch Size: Having a load of flash memory available for sketches
-  isn't much use if your sketches are huge.
-To obtain these results, the
-  BareMinimum.ino and Blink.ino sketches included with the Arduino IDE are
-  compiled and the size of the resulting binary recorded.
+Having a load of flash memory available for sketches isn't much use if your sketches are huge.
+To obtain these results, the BareMinimum.ino and Blink.ino sketches included with the Arduino IDE are compiled and the size of the resulting binaries recorded.

+## Footprint
-* Footprint: The width, breadth, and height of each board is measured with
-  calipers.
-Note that the results may differ from the official measurements
-  found on the manufacturer's documentation, as the measurements for BMAR
-  take into account any components sitting proud of the overall PCB.
+The width, breadth, and height of each board is measured with calipers.
+Note that the results may differ from the official measurements found on the manufacturer's documentation, as the measurements for BMAR take into account any components sitting proud of the overall PCB.

 ## Contributing
 If you've got a board you'd like to see included in BMAR, feel free to run the